jpotw/lost-cities-rl-be/README.md

 uvicorn api:app --reload
 ```

-## Deployment
+## Docker Deployment

-The service is configured to be deployed using Docker.
-The Dockerfile is set up to use multi-stage builds for optimized image size and build time.
+The service is configured to be deployed using Docker with multi-stage builds for optimized image size and build time.

 ### Using Docker with WSL